Introduction

 Our house (which is currently rented) is in Perth, and we have sons / daughter in laws, grand kids and close family living in Sydney, Canberra, Darwin and Brisbane.
 We often stay or base in Brisbane, Darwin and Sydney.

 Our touring lifestyle takes us to all corners of Australia.
-The map below shows our completed and planned driving / camping trips through to 2025 and we intend to do it all.
+The map below shows our completed and touring / camping trips since retiring in mid 2022, all while never missing a workout.
+There is still a lot to see.
+Australia is a big country.

 Minimal Equipment – Maximum Results

-Our approach revolves around optimizing your workouts with lightweight and versatile equipment, ensuring that you can achieve your strength and fitness goals wherever you go.
+Our science-based approach revolves around optimizing your workouts with lightweight, portable and versatile equipment, ensuring that you can achieve your strength and fitness goals wherever you go.

 Our workouts extend beyond vehicle touring and camping alone and can fit into various settings, including home gyms and travel destinations, both domestically and internationally.
-We have taken our full exercise gear with us on flights – in check-in or as carry on luggage.
+We have taken our full exercise gear with us on flights - bands as check-in luggage and Unitree Pumps as a carry-on backpack.

-In the next sections, we will dive into the equipment we recommend for our workout programs.
+In the next sections, we will dive into the equipment we use for our workout programs.
+How the equipment is applied in workouts is detailed in the following links.

 Resistance Bands